dbalduini/Play-ReactDynamo/README.md

 )
 ```

-## Configure your application to use ReactiveMongo plugin
+## Configure your application to use ReactDynamo plugin
 ### add to your conf/play.plugins
 ```
 1100:play.modules.reactdynamo.DynamoPlugin